 Kelly Asbury, Director, Small Business Development Center

 The SBDC director assists and supports entrepreneurs, students and small businesses in launching and growing small businesses.
 Staff also assist with market analysis, business planning, financial projections, and other services designed to make businesses more competitive in the marketplace.
 We provide resources and no-cost counseling to entrepreneurs and small businesses in their start-up, growth, expansion and succession phase.
 I’m very proud to be a part of the professional and dedicated team that makes up The LearningForce.

-Turley facilitates the accounts payable, accounts receivable and Missouri Works Training invoicing for The LearningForce, and she is the lead staff person for the Commercial Driving Academy.
-As the Operations Coordinator, I have the unique opportunity of ensuring that all parts of our department run smoothly.
+Twenter facilitates the fiscal activities for the unit including all accounts payable, accounts receivable and grant administration for all lines of business of The LearningForce.
+As the Operations Coordinator, I have the unique opportunity of ensuring that all financial parts of our department run smoothly.
 I’m excited to be a part of The LearningForce, a team that has a tremendous opportunity to play an important role in our statewide economic development, which in turn will have an important impact on our community.

 Carla Childers, Resource Coordinator

 Childers coordinates professional development, community education and personal enrichment courses to meet the diverse interests and needs of people of all ages.
 Class topics range from how to sharpen career skills for adults to Lego® Robotics for kids.
 At The LearningForce, we believe everyone is a learner, so I’m pleased to be able to work with local and online instructors to provide a wide variety of learning opportunities—from arts and crafts and health and wellness to motorcycle riding, leadership, commercial truck driving, and career-building.